The American based company, which has interests all over the world, markets a wide range of space products, which include:

 In addition to their aeronautics, defense and space products, Lockheed Martin also offers various space services.
 They enjoy strong partnerships with the leading space brands including NASA, Boeing, United Alliance lunch, Kruchinev – a Russian space agency, and many others..

 With capitalized italic bold lettering Lockheed Martin’s (usually blue) logo means business.
-The brand name is always accompanied by a stylised star graphic that is either placed above or to the side of the firm’s name, depending on the space available.
+The brand name is always accompanied by a stylised star graphic that is either placed above or to the side of the firm’s name.
 Focusing on the space element of the business is a wise branding policy, likely due to lots of business coming from weapon sales.
 But wait.. is it a star?
-2 satellites beaming data back to Earth or the tracks of projectiles?
-Ok, its probably just a star.
+2 satellites spying from above the Earth or the tracks of projectiles?
+Ok, it’s probably just a star.

 The company’s website uses the same corporate blue that features in the logo and interestingly the first navigation menu relates to business goals rather than their products and missions.
 The designers of the site have done well to provide comprehensive navigation to the large number of different sections in the site and the space section is easy to find.
 The site enjoys high-resolution graphics, for example, the spacey background, and videos are well placed to highlight the professional nature of the brand.